Welcome. I am James McGillis.

-Rediscovering the Old Spanish Trail
+Rediscovering the Old Spanish Trail - Now it's a Freeway

-Traveling north on Interstate I-15, from Mesquite, Nevada, one must pass through the stark, but beautiful Virgin River Gorge.
-Although a highway traveler would find it hard to believe, the river at the bottom of that steep, narrow canyon is navigable some years by kayak during April and May.
+Traveling north on Interstate I-15, from Mesquite, Nevada, one must pass through the stark, but beautiful Virgin River Gorge Although a highway traveler would find it hard to believe, the river at the bottom of that steep, narrow canyon is navigable some years by kayak during April and May.
 Because of the remoteness and difficulty of that transit, whitewater websites include stern warnings to enthusiasts contemplating such an attempt.
-As the early Mormon pioneers discovered downstream at Mesquite Flat, the large watershed that feeds the Virgin River can also create huge flashfloods.
+As the early Mormon pioneers discovered downstream at Mesquite Flat, the large watershed that feeds the Virgin River can also create huge flash floods.

-Although driving through the gorge feels quite seamless and sinuous, when itI-15 Overpass, North of St. George, UT - Click for alternate image (http://jamesmcgillis.com) opened in 1973, this section of I-15 was among the most technically difficult to engineer and most expensive ever built.
+Although driving through the gorge feels quite seamless and sinuous, when itInterstate I-15 freeway overpass bridge, North of St. George, Utah - Click for alternate image (http://jamesmcgillis.com) opened in 1973, this section of I-15 was among the most technically difficult to engineer and most expensive ever built.
 Because many motorists expect to navigate our interstate highways at well above the speed limit, I-15 through the Virgin River Gorge hosts many spectacular speed-related crashes.
 As we traveled up-canyon in April 2009, I-15 crossed the river gorge on seven separate bridges before we lost count.
 To us, it shall always be a “Seven Bridges Road”.

-Forty miles north of Mesquite, beyond the head of the gorge, lays the City of I-15, North of Cedar City, UT - Click for larger image (http://jamesmcgillis.com)St. George, Utah.
+Forty miles north of Mesquite, beyond the head of the gorge, lays the City of I-15, North of Cedar City, Utah - Click for larger image (http://jamesmcgillis.com)St. George, Utah.
 St. George’s mesas and buttes contrast with the dunes and alluvial fans surrounding Mesquite.

 In 1861, St. George, Utah began as a Mormon outpost.
 Elders of the Mormon Church feared that the Civil War might curtail their cotton trade with the Southern States.
 Because of that perceived issue, the Mormon Cotton Mission traveled south past the earlier Iron Mission at Cedar City, Utah which had suffered greatly from lack of permanent shelter during their first winter there.
 Known for their pluck, the pioneer founders of St. George named the area "Utah's Dixie”, a name still popular today.
 Although those early settlers managed to grow some cotton, it never became a commercially viable crop.